 COVID-19’s impact on the construction industry continues to intensify amid widespread shutdowns.
 In this article, let’s look at Builder’s Risk insurance and COVID-19.
 We will discuss business-interruption coverage and if it will apply to the pandemic.
 At least 316 million people in the US are currently under the directive to stay home.
-The consequences for failing to comply include civil or criminal penalties, and even jail time.
+As a result, the consequences for failing to comply include civil or criminal penalties, and even jail time.

 What Do The Restrictions Mean?

 Most of the issued “stay at home” and “shelter in place” orders are similar.
-They require residents to stay indoors except to conduct “essential activities” or to go to work in “essential businesses.”
+Thus, they require residents to stay indoors except to conduct “essential activities” or to go to work in “essential businesses.”
 In California, Governor Gavin Newsom deems construction essential.
 However, six counties in the California Bay Area ordered the shutdown of all construction projects except certain types of construction.
-Construction of housing projects is permitted.
+Furthermore, construction of housing projects is permitted.
 But many commercial projects have had to shut down.

 In New York, Governor Andrew Cuomo’s order to close all non-essential businesses exempted construction work.
 However, as of March 27, the state banned all non-essential construction except for emergency purposes.
-Construction projects deemed necessary include:
+Furthermore, construction projects deemed necessary include:

 - Affordable housing.